 Buffalo Seminary Photo #2 - Studying in the library, under the gaze of legendary Miss L. Gertrude Angell, SEM headmistress through both World Wars.
 Every student is issued a laptop as technology is integrated into our teaching and learning.

 Buffalo Seminary Photo #3 - SEM students can express their creative side in the sky-lit art room, or the digital art and photography classroom.
 Musical expression finds space in either ensemble, glee club or SEMACHORDS, our acappella group.
 We also have a fall and spring play in our black box theater and participate in the August Wilson Monologue National Competition.

-Hornet/Jacket Day is celebrated every fall with field games, dances, and parade.
+Buffalo Seminary Photo #4 - Hornet/Jacket Day is celebrated every fall with field games, dances, and parade.
 It is also the day that new students and faculty find out which they will be, for life.
-The intramural competition created by Headmistress Miss Angell celebrated its 100th anniversary this year - 2015-16.
+The intramural competition created by Headmistress Miss Angell celebrated its 100th anniversary in 2016.

-- Since 1851, we've created a culture of achievement, scholarship, service, and leadership for girls.
+One of the oldest girls' schools in the US, we've designed a culture of achievement, scholarship, creativity, service, and leadership for girls since 1851.